2024 – 2025

 Senior Program

 Dental students are now proficient in the most advanced skills used by a dental assistant.
 The students are proficient in exposing radiographs.
 Students participate in the program’s clinical placement rotation, including all dental specialties to further their skills in a professional learning environment.
 Students are eligible by meeting the guidelines of the Massachusetts Department of Education, interviews at dental offices and participating in the school’s Cooperative Education program.
 The student is then gainfully employed while having a strong learning environment to further refine their dental assistant skills.
+Post graduation the students will have met the requirements to become a Registered Dental Assistant (RDA).

 Senior Related 1